noobresearcher01/Try_hack_me_Walkthroughs-writeups/Try_Hack_Me/rooms/Attaktive-Directory/Attaktive_directory.md

 If you're preparing for certifications such as **PNPT**, **CRTP**, **OSCP**, or pursuing a career in **Red Teaming** or **Active Directory penetration testing**, this room is an excellent starting point.

-If you found this walkthrough helpful, consider leaving a ⭐ on the repository.
 Feedback, suggestions, and discussions are always welcome.

 Happy learning, and happy hacking! 🚀